 What are your application fees?

 The LLM and LLCM application fee is $80.
-Applications received after December 15 require a $105 fee (application fee plus $25 late fee.)
+Applications received after December 15 require a $105 fee (application fee plus $25 late fee, which is automatically assessed.)
 The SJD application fee is $150.

 Can I apply for a waiver of the application fee for the LLM or LLCM?